dipaish/cloudServices/docs/byod/mac.md

-# Essential Tools Setup for IT Students (Windows)
+# Essential Tools Setup for IT Students (macOS)

-The steps below use the Chocolatey package manager for Windows to install important tools you’ll use throughout your studies whether you’re learning software development, cloud computing, DevOps, or system administration.
-Make sure to install these tools on the computer you’ll be using for your studies, since you’ll need them for assignments, projects, and hands-on practice.
+The guidelines below use the Homebrew package manager for macOS to install essential tools commonly used in IT programs, including software development, cloud computing, DevOps, and systems administration.
+Make sure to install these tools on the Mac you’ll be using for your studies, as they’ll be important for your coursework, projects, and hands-on assignments.

 !!! note
     Remember, if you switch to a new device, just follow these instructions to ensure you have the necessary tools.